 In fact, the words masseuse and masseur still carry the connotation that there will some kind of sexual contact.
-Someone who advertises that they are a masseuse or masseur usually give indications of what they are offering by using phrases like "sensual massage", "massage by men for men only", and "tantric massage".
+Someone who advertises that they are a masseuse or masseur usually give indications of what they are offering by using phrases like "sensual massage", "massage by men for men only," and "tantric massage."
 These services are usually illegal.

 Masseuse comes from the French verb, masser, to knead or to rub.
-The words masseur (a male who gives massage) and masseuse (a female) were in common use in North America by the end of the 19th century.
+The words masseur (a male who gives a massage) and masseuse (a female) were in common use in North America by the end of the 19th century.
 But why did America start using French words to refer to massage in the first place?